Last reviewed on 08 May 2019

 Scottish Transgender Alliance works to improve gender identity and gender reassignment equality, rights and inclusion in Scotland. www.scottishtrans.org

 Transgender Wales www.transgenderwales.bravepages.com

 The Gender Trust - supporting all those affected by gender identity issues. www.gendertrust.org.uk

-Northern Concord is a Manchester based transvestite, transgendered and transsexual support and social group. www.northernconcord.org.uk
+Northern Concord is a Manchester based cross dressers, transgendered and transsexual support and social group. www.northernconcord.org.uk